Road Trip Around Anchorage

-The untamed wilderness surrounding Anchorage lures sightseers out of their vehicles and into the wild.
+The untamed natural beauty surrounding Anchorage lures sightseers out of their vehicles and into the wild.
 North and southbound adventures make perfect day trips for Anchorage visitors.
 Rent a car and take your time; there is a lot to see and do along these self-drive sightseeing journeys.

 DAY 1 NAVIGATING NORTH

 Head north from downtown Anchorage along the Glenn Highway, a National Scenic Byway.
-Stop at Thunderbird Falls for a scenic 1-mile hike to the waterfall, which freezes up each winter to an intense aqua-blue hue.
+Stop at Thunderbird Falls for a scenic 1-mile hike to the waterfall.
 Continue north to Eklutna Lake.
 The long, glacial lake is a great place to picnic, pedal, paddle, or all three!
-Bike and kayak rentals, as well as guided ATV tours are available.
+Bike and kayak rentals, as well as guided ATV tours are available and start near the day-use parking area.

 Cross the highway to Eklutna Historical Park.
 Learn about the blending Dena'ina Athabascan culture and Russian Orthodox traditions, and walk among the colorful spirit houses in the cemetery.
-See an old log Russian Orthodox Church, which isamong the oldest buildings in Alaska.
-Nearby is the newer and larger St. Nicholas Russian Orthodox Church.
+See an old log Russian Orthodox Church, which is among the oldest buildings in Alaska.

 DAY 2 NAVIGATING SOUTH

-Beginning in Anchorage, the Seward Highway is one of the most beautiful highways in Alaska and the nation.
+Beginning in Anchorage, the trip along Turnagain Arm is one of the most beautiful highways in Alaska and the nation.
 Stop by Potter Marsh in south Anchorage and follow the boardwalk through wetland habitat.
 Hop back in the car, but don’t get too comfy.
 Pull over at Windy Point to look for Dall sheep and Beluga Point for bald eagles and beluga whales.
-Further south, Indian Valley Mine, offers an introduction to Alaska’s gold rush history and gold panning.
+Further south Indian Valley Mine offers an introduction to Alaska’s gold rush history and hands-on gold panning.